 The Andrew D. Holt Scholars Program memorializes UTs former president Dr. Andy Holt for his efforts to build the Universitys scholarship program during his 20-year association with the institution.
 The most prestigious scholarship awarded by the UT Alumni Association supports students with two or more years remaining in his/her curriculum and who have demonstrated academic merit and leadership skills.
 This two-year scholarship is awarded annually to one student in the amount of $2,500 per year for a total of $5,000.

 The University of Tennessee Alumni Association (UTAA) Legacy Scholarship, created in 2013 by the UTAA, supports students whose parents or grandparents received a degree from the University of Tennessee.
-Matching funds from the UTHSC Chancellor allows each College to award a $1,000 Legacy Scholarship each year.
-The UTAA Legacy Scholarship for the College of Nursing is awarded annually to one first year legacy student with an admission GPA ≥ 3.0 OR 3.0 or greater.
+The $1, 000 UTAA Legacy Scholarship for the College of Nursing is awarded once in a three year period to one first year legacy student with an admission GPA of 3.0 or greater.

 The Dorothy McCarley Martin Scholarship was established by Mr. Dean Martin, of Franklin, TN, in memory of his wife Dorothy McCarley Martin, 1956 graduate of the UTHSC College of Nursing.
 This scholarship provides support for deserving nursing students based on academic and financial need, with preference to students in their last year of studies.